mesur-io/post-quantum-signatures/spec/spec.md

 # Security Considerations

+The following considerations SHOULD apply to all signature schemes described in this specification, unless otherwise noted.

 ## Validating public keys

-All algorithms in Section 2 that operate on public keys require first validating those keys.
+All algorithms in that operate on public keys require first validating those keys.
 For the sign, verify and proof schemes, the use of KeyValidate is REQUIRED.

 ## Side channel attacks